mcamath/mcamath.github.io/mcamc.md

 **What does the overall payment process look like?**

 {: .answer}
-In the registration form, the school, organization, or individual will have the ability to preorder pizza and T-shirts.
 The total amount owed will be displayed before the registration form is submitted.
 Payment (cash or check made out to Middlesex County Academy) or a guarantee of payment must be mailed to 100 Technology Drive, Edison, NJ 08837 and *received* by the indicated deadline.
 We will send another email when we recieve your payment or guarantee of payment.
 We do not accept online payments at this time.
 If you have any questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
-**How much does MCAMC cost?
-Can I pay at the door?**
+**How much does MCAMC cost?**

 {: .answer}
-MCAMC costs $10 per student.
-Payment at the door will not be accepted.
+MCAMC costs $5 per student.
 Payment must be *received* by mail by the indicated deadline.

-{: .question}
-**What dining options are available?**

-{: .answer}
-Pizza can be preordered at <span>$</span>12 per large (14-inch) pie.
-Schools and organizations may only purchase by the pie for the sake of efficiency.
-Individuals may preorder slices at <span>$</span>2 per slice.
-If you do not wish to eat pizza, the College Center ([building CC on this map](https://www.middlesexcc.edu/campus-map/)) has a food court.
-Prices at the food court are around $8 per person.
-Students must be accompanied by an adult if leaving designated competition areas, and MCAMC will not be held responsible while students are away with an adult.

-{: .question}
-**Are there T-shirts?**

-{: .answer}
-Yes!
-T-shirts are available for $12 if preordered and $15 if bought at the competition.
-This year's design will be uploaded shortly.
-We recommend you preorder your T-shirts when registering as not many will be sold the day of the competition.

 ### Miscellaneous